 - 1 tablespoon sugar

 - Make the dough: In a large bowl mix the sugar, the ground cinnamon, baking powder, the baking soda and salt.
 Add the olive oil, the orange juice, the raki (or grappa) and the cinnamon extract and whisk for one minute until the sugar is dissolved.

-Put the sesame in a fine sieve, rinse and drain.
+- Prepare the sesame coating: Put the sesame seeds in a fine sieve, rinse and drain.
 Add the one tablespoon sugar and mix well (this will help the seeds to stick on the cookies).

 - Preheat your oven to 350°F (175°C)